pasoevi/pasoevi.github.io/_projects/innfin.md

 ## Portals and Dungeons of Fate

-The world consists of dungeons of various levels and portals that are accessible from dungeons.
+The world consists of dungeons of various levels and portals that are accessible from them.
 There are many rules by which portals appear and where they take you to.
-This depends on various factors, such as character race, playing style, religion but it does *not* depend on character level or skill set, so it isn't always easy to tell whether a particular portal will take you somewhere you are good to survive or not.
-Apart from arbitrary portals, there are some that have more important role in character development and game progression, such portals are very few and are easy to identify.
+This depends on various factors, such as character race, playing style, religion but it does *not* depend on character level, experience or skill set, so it isn't always easy to tell whether a particular portal will take you somewhere you are good to survive or not.
+Apart from arbitrary portals, there are some that have more important role in character development and game progression; such portals are very few and easy to identify.
 You should know when to enter them and in what order.

-Dungeons of Fate are dungeons that do not follow the pattern of increasing difficulty typical for arbitrary dungeons.
-You know that you are in a dungeon of fate when you have made some god angry or extremely pleased.
-You are taken to one of the Dungeons of Fate when you have done something of importance on the large scale.
+Dungeons of Fate are dungeons that do not follow the pattern of increasing difficulty typical for main dungeons.
+You know that you are in a Dungeon of Fate when you have made some god angry or extremely pleased.
+This also happens when you have done something of importance on the large scale.

+Portals and Dungeons of Fate are often the places to seek the artifacts and creatures that are crucial for winning the game.
+Some portals permanently leave you away from the main dungeon which makes it impossible to complete the quests given by some gods, thus you lose.

 # Character race